Previous Page Next Page

 9510 I&R RCL Standards Compliance

-RCCR investigates reports of a home or facility that is subject to HHS RCCR licensure or regulation and is allegedly failing to comply with law or minimum standard rules.
+Child Care Regulation (CCR) investigates reports of a home or facility that is subject to CCR licensure or regulation and is allegedly failing to comply with law or minimum standard rules.

-The intake specialist assesses a report about a residential child care operation that does not involve allegations of abuse, neglect, or exploitation as I&R RCL Standards Compliance.
-However, the intake specialist does not complete this I&R type simply because the facility was mentioned during the report.
-The I&R RCL Standards Compliance is assessed only when the report is about something that has occurred at the facility or under the supervision of the facility’s staff while away from the facility (such as during a field trip).
+When a report about a residential child care operation does not involve allegations of abuse, neglect, or exploitation, the intake specialist completes an I&R RCL Standards Compliance.
+However, the intake specialist does not complete this I&R type simply because the facility is mentioned during the report.
+The I&R RCL Standards Compliance is completed only when the report is about something that has occurred at the facility or under the supervision of the facility’s staff while away from the facility (such as during a field trip).

-SWI does not assess what is or is not a standards violation.
-All information and concerns about an RCCR operation are sent to the program for review.
+The intake specialist does not assess what is or is not a standards violation.
+All concerns about an CCR operation are sent to the program for review.

 See: